jasonqiu212/feature-branch-workflow/README.md

 In this course, you will:

 1. Create a branch
-2. Commit a file
+2. Commit changes
 3. Open a pull request
-4. Merge changes from base branch
+4. Merge changes from the base branch
 5. Merge your pull request

 ### How to start this course